Roasted Tofu Veggie Bowl with Creamy Sunflower Sauce

 This post may contain affiliate links, please read our disclosure policy for details.

-Many people believe that eating healthy is time-consuming and complicated, but this roasted tofu veggie bowl with sunflower sauce is proof that it doesn’t have to be.
+Many people believe that eating healthy is time-consuming and complicated, but this roasted tofu veggie bowl with sunflower sauce is proof that it definitely doesn’t have to be.
 With a few simple ingredients and a little oven time, you can build a meal that tastes just as satisfying as something you’d order out.

 What makes this bowl so special is the balance of textures and flavors.
 Roasted veggies are paired with golden tofu, piled over rice, and topped with a drizzle of savory sunflower sauce.
 It’s easy to make and endlessly customizable.